 One of the men charged in the Calgary drug bust was a citizen of MEXICO with ties to a MEXICAN DRUG CARTEL.
 His sister lived in Burnaby and she had a thick Spanish accent.
-It’s very likely the suspect couple who murdered Lindsay were citizens of Mexico living in Canada (illegally) at the time.
+It’s very likely the suspect couple who murdered Lindsay were Leo and Mila who were living in Canada at the time.
 The “Rodriguez” surname is a common name in Mexico and that was the name used to register the burner phone.
-Police said in 2010 they did not believe the killers lived in Victoria.
-They had evidence to support that conclusion because Leo and Mila are no longer living in Canada.
+Police said in 2010 they did not believe the killers lived in the Victoria area.
+The investigators clearly have evidence to support that conclusion because Leo and Mila are no longer living in Canada.
 Leo was actually deported from Canada in 2010.
 If the killer’s murdered Lindsay to send a message, it would make perfect sense why they also registered the burner phone under the name “PAULO RODRIGUEZ”.
 It was another veiled message of sorts.

 The ten most popular Mexican last names:

 Rodriguez, Lopez, Garcia, Martinez, Gonzalez, Perez, Sanchez, Gomez, Flores

 - The cell phone used to lure Lindsay to her murder was registered under the name “Paulo Rodriguez.”
 The suspect killers (Leo and Mila) probably chose that surname because it was familiar to them.
 In 2008 Leo was living in Canada illegally and deported in 2010.
 His sister Mila was living in the Burnaby area at the time of Lindsay’s murder.
 Leo is now currently living in SD, California and Mila is living in LA, California.
 The rest of their siblings are residing in LA, California, Culiacan, Sinaloa, Obregon, Sonora, Ciudad Obregon, Sonora and various other areas around Mexico.